 Our printed Newsletter is produced twice a year.
 Click on the links below to read or download recent editions.
 If you would like to receive the Newsletter either as a printed publication or electronically, please just contact us.
-You can also keep up with our news, and that of our partners, by subscribing to our email news (frequency up to six times a year).
+You can also keep up with our news, and that of our partners, by subscribing to our email updates.

 We have a feature about the work our partner The Amity Foundation is involved with revitalising rural areas in China and improving the quality of life for people living there; Jasmine Miller reports on her contribution to the 11th Symposium on Autism in Nanjing; and there are other news updates about our current partners and projects.